 Does my state give parents the right to consent for their child to get an abortion?

 Notarized consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would also most likely become unnecessary when the trigger law takes effect.
+The trigger law banning virtually all abortions renders this provision obsolete.
 Ark.
-Code Ann. § 20-16-801 to -810.
+Code Ann. § 20-16-810.